tunjid/Tiler/readme.md

 As tiling loads from multiple flows simultaneously, performance is a function of 2 things:

 * How often the backing `Flow` for each `Input.Request` emits
-* The time and space complexity of the transformations applied to the output `List<Item>` or `Map<Query, Item>`.
+* The time and space complexity of the transformations applied to the output `TiledList<Query, Item>`.

 In the case of a former, the `Flow` should only emit if the backing dataset has actually changed.
-This prevents unneccessary emissions downstream.
+This prevents unnecessary emissions downstream.

-In the case of the latter, by using `Input.Limiter` on the output of the tiler, you can guarantee transformations on the output are a function `O(N)`, where `N` is the amount defined by the `Input.Limiter`.
+In the case of the latter, by using `Input.Limiter` and keeping the size of the `TiledList` under 100 items, you can create an efficient paging pipeline.

 For example if tiling is done for the UI, with a viewport that can display 20 items at once, 20 items can be fetched per page, and 100 (20 * 5) pages can be observed at concurrently.
 Using `Input.Limiter.List { it.size > 100 }`, only 100 items will be sent to the UI at once.
 The items can be transformed with algorithms of `O(N)` to `O(N^2)` time and space complexity trivially as regardless of the size of the actual paginated set, only 100 items will be transformed at any one time.